 SAVVY TIP: You don’t own the building outright.
 Instead, a landlord or freeholder owns the building and any land and gardens that are part of the development.

 - There will often be a manager or warden who can provide extra help and support.
-They used to live in, but these days (partly in response to the EU Working Time Directive, which set an average limit on a working week of 48 hours), managers are more likely to be available during normal working hours or at set times.
+They used to live in, but many don’t these days.
+Managers are more likely to be available during normal working hours or at set times.

-SAVVY TIP: A number of developments have different types of property.
-Some are designed to accommodate people who are older and who need more intensive care and others are aimed at people who are in good health but who want to live on a development with other people of a similar age.
+SAVVY TIP: A number of developments have different types of property on the same site.
+Some properties will be designed to accommodate people who are older and who need more intensive care.
+Others will be aimed at people who are in good health but who want to live on a development with other people of a similar age.

 The first thing to say about retirement properties is that they aren’t cheap.
 Both in terms of the purchase price and (sometimes, but not always) in relation to ongoing costs.
 When you buy a retirement flat you may have to pay: